-4. Bitter Orange Oil
+4. Neroli (Bitter Orange Tree) Oil

-5. Rose Oil
+5. Rose and Rosehip Oil

-A study in Skin Pharmacology and Physiology found that rose essential oil stimulates the production of keratinocytes.
+Rose oil is extracted from the petals of roses while rosehip oil is extracted from the fruit of the rose plant.
+One study in Skin Pharmacology and Physiology found that rose essential oil stimulates the production of keratinocytes.
 These cells create keratin, the structural proteins that make up the skin’s outer layer.
 And since stretch marks are breaks in that outer layer, keratin is a must.

 This essential oil also fixes cellulite and stretch marks by strengthening weak skin.
 It can also help the areas that are dry and stressed out from pregnancy.
 If you love floral aromas, try mixing rose oil with lavender.7